kobuki-base/kobuki_documentation/doc/embedded_boards.rst

 ----------------------------

 If your embedded board has a serial port rather than a USB, you're in luck, Kobuki has that too via it's expansion port.

-You most likely will have to wire your own cable.
-For correct pin-to-pin connections, refer to the diagrams in the anatomy section on the :ref:`anatomy_expansion_port-section`.
+You most likely will have to wire your own cable to make the correct pin-to-pin connections, as outlined in the section on the :ref:`anatomy_expansion_port-section`.

 Reproducing here for convenience: